 Table 1: Diluent Volumes for Reconstitution of XEOMIN

 Reconstituted XEOMIN solution should be administered within 24 hours after dilution.
-During this time period, reconstituted XEOMIN should be stored in a refrigerator 2-8°C (36-46°F) [see Storage and Handling].
+During this time period, reconstituted XEOMIN should be stored in a refrigerator 2-8°C (36-46°F) [see HOW SUPPLIED/Storage and Handling].

 Reconstituted XEOMIN is intended for intramuscular injection only.
 After reconstitution, XEOMIN should be used for only one injection session and for only one patient.